KML data is used to visualize geographic content by identifying and labeling specific locations.

 Convert KML to geodatabase features and layers

 KML layers are essentially read-only.
 Their display and behavior are dictated by the settings in their source KML file.
-You cannot select KML features or use them in analysis.
-If you want to work with the KML features like other GIS data, use the KML To Layer tool to convert a KML (or KMZ) file into feature classes in a file geodatabase.
+You cannot select KML features, use them in analysis, or display them in a legend.
+If you want to work with the KML features in the same way as other GIS data, use the KML To Layer tool to convert a KML (or KMZ) file to feature classes in a file geodatabase.
 The tool also creates a corresponding layer file that reflects the symbology established in the KML file.
 You can optionally convert ground overlays in the KML file to rasters in the geodatabase with this tool.